-Suggested Prayer Topics for the National Day of Prayer
+A Prayer Guide for National Day of Prayer 2019

-If you wonder how exactly to pray for the United States, your state, city and church, you aren't alone.
+If you're wondering how exactly to pray for the United States, your state, city and church, you aren't alone.
 Observing the National Day of Prayer may seem a little overwhelming, but it doesn't have to be.
-Start with the following Scriptures and list of topics, and soon the prayers will be pouring forth.
+Start with the following Scriptures and list of topics as inspiration for prayer and see where your hearts leads you.

 Blessed is the nation whose God is the Lord, the people He chose for His inheritance (v.
 12). ~~ Psalm 33:12-22